lamscun/AutoPayLoad/BurpSuiteAutoCompletion/README.md

 # BurpSuiteAutoCompletion

+Edited by me!!

 This extension enables autocompletion within BurpSuite Repeater/Intruder tabs.

 Created at the request of this tweet: https://twitter.com/Hogarth45_/status/1366432589733625860